 When it comes to earning points, the Chase Freedom Unlimited is more straightforward than it's sibling the Chase Freedom and cousins the Chase Sapphire Preferred and Chase Sapphire Reserve.
 The Chase Freedom has rotating categories that earn 5X points for one quarter a year and 1X points on all other purchases.
 The Sapphire cards earn bonus points in travel and dining (and 1X points on all other purchases).
 The Freedom Unlimited just earns 1.5X points on all purchases.

 So, in January through March 2018, the Freedom (not Unlimited) earns 5X points at gas stations.
-As it always does, the Sapphire Reserve earns 3X points at restaurants.
+As it always does, the Chase Sapphire Reserve earns 3X points at restaurants.
 So if you buy gas, you want to put it on your Freedom.
 If you visit McDonald's, put it on the Sapphire Reserve.
 And if you buy a snowboard from the local sporting goods store, put it on your Freedom Unlimited.

 Getting 2.25 Cents Back With The Freedom Unlimited and Sapphire Reserve